Reviews

 One of the really nice features of KDE in any distro integration is the Activities desktops.
 No other Linux desktop environment has an Activities-style feature.
 Netrunner’s inclusion of screen edge and corner hotspots provides quick access to this functionality, as well as scale and expo views of Activities and Virtual Desktops.

-Activity screens are similar to virtual workspaces, only with more options.
-While virtual workspaces is a common feature in several desktop options, only KDE adds the additional functionality that Activities desktops provide.
+Activity screens are similar to virtual workspaces but with more options.
+While virtual workspaces are a common feature in several desktop options, only KDE adds the additional functionality that Activity desktops provide.

 Each Activity workspace can have any number of additional virtual workspaces.
 Each Activity screen can have its own background image and widgets.
 These are totally separate from using virtual workspaces.
 So KDE offers both options.